newrelic/newrelic-node-examples/nextjs/nextjs-app-router/README.md

 After a few minutes view your [APM Entity's telemetry](https://one.newrelic.com/)

 **Note**: Due to how code is split and executed, transaction names will vary when comparing against a Next.js app deployed to a server.
-This is because the native Next.js opentelemetry spans never emit `http.route` which is used by the New Relic Node.js agent for more route based transaction naming.
+This is because the native Next.js opentelemetry spans never emit `http.route` which is used by the New Relic Node.js agent for more complete route based transaction naming.